Our Carbondale Workers’ Compensation Attorneys Help All Workers

 Unlike regular workers’ compensation, you do not need to miss work for “specific loss” compensation.
 You may collect specific loss payments even if your injury does not stop you from working.

 The earlier you act, the better.
-Your experienced Carbondale personal injury attorney can answer any questions you have about specific loss for workplace injuries or any other benefits.
+Your experienced Carbondale personal injury attorney can answer any questions about specific loss for workplace injuries or any other benefits.
 We work tirelessly for our injured clients.
 Our attorneys have won record-setting awards for our Pennsylvania clients.
 Call us today for a free case review.

 Do Most Worker’s Compensation Claims End in a Settlement?

-To ensure you receive maximum compensation, or in the case of a trial, the best court representation, you should have an experienced lawyer by your side.
+To ensure you receive maximum compensation or the best court representation in the case of a trial, you should have an experienced lawyer by your side.
 The workers’ compensation lawyers at Munley Law Personal Injury Attorneys have been representing the hardworking people of Northeastern Pennsylvania for more than 60 years.
 We have experience as trial lawyers if your case does land in court, and we have the negotiating power to ensure you receive a fair settlement and recover the compensation you deserve.
 Call us today for your free case evaluation.

 What is My Carbondale Workers’ Compensation Case Worth?

 - Medical costs: In the state of Pennsylvania, in fact, regardless of whether or not your claim is approved, employers are obligated to pay for your medical care, if you are injured in a workplace accident.
-Your medical treatment costs include doctors’ visits, surgery, prescriptions, medical devices such as canes, braces and wheelchairs, physical therapy and other rehab and sometimes even the travel costs associated with getting to medical visits.
+Your medical treatment costs include doctors’ visits, surgery, prescriptions, medical devices such as canes, braces, and wheelchairs, physical therapy, and other rehab, and sometimes even the travel costs associated with getting to medical visits.

-- Lost wages: Because many workplace injuries prevent you from immediately returning to work, the second component of workers compensation benefits is the recovery of your lost wages.
+- Lost wages: Because many workplace injuries prevent you from immediately returning to work, the second component of workers’ compensation benefits is the recovery of your lost wages.
 This will come in the form of a weekly payment that is a portion of your pre-injury earnings.